ChaitanyaPShetty/AWSProject/README.md

 ---

-## Part C: AWS CLI & Boto3 Interaction
+## Part 3: AWS CLI & Boto3 Interaction

 Python scripts using Boto3:
 - `create_and_upload_to_s3.py`: Creates a bucket and uploads a file.